Thomas-Gray-CS/SEPM-MSc-Computer-Science/individual_assignment.md

 ### Presentation Transcript

-This is a transcript of the presentation I gave for this assignment
+This is a transcript of the presentation I gave for this assignment.

 [Presentation Transcript](/pdf/presentation_transcript.pdf)